BrukAbebe/yaya-transaction-viewer/README.md

     *   **Pagination**: Test "Previous" and "Next" buttons.
 Ensure they are disabled at the start/end of pages.
 Observe loading spinners.
     *   **Search**:
         *   Enter values in the search bar and press Enter or click the search button.
-        *   Test searching by Transaction ID, Sender Account, Receiver Account, and Cause using the filter dropdown.
+        *   Test searching by Transaction ID,Cause using the filter dropdown.
+        *   but search by senderAccount and receiverAccount didnt work

 ### Backend Testing